The wow signal

 At present, the so-called TRAPPIST-1 planets are among the most interesting stars when it comes to the search for extraterrestrial life.
 How did you come to this conclusion?

-Science is not just looking for aliens with these mega telescopes.
+Scientists are not just looking for aliens with these mega telescopes.
 What other findings does such research bring?

 Karl-Heinz Kampert: The primary aim of our research is to identify the sources of the highest-energy particles in the universe.
-We observe particles whose energy is 100 million times greater than the energy that can be generated in the world's largest accelerator, the LHC at CERN.
-However, we have no idea how nature achieves this.
+We observe particles whose energy is 100 million times greater than the energy that can be generated in the world’s largest accelerator, the LHC at CERN.
+However, we have no idea of how nature achieves this.
 We were able to prove that these particles do not originate from the Milky Way itself, but from neighbouring galaxies.
 In this respect, these particles are the only form of matter that reaches us from other galaxies and that we can detect here on Earth: Messengers from other worlds.
-Such high energies can only be achieved under extreme conditions, for example in the immediate vicinity of massive black holes or in regions where a large number of stars explode into supernovae in a short space of time and subsequently form many new stars at the same time.
+Such high energies can only be achieved under extreme conditions, e.g., in the immediate vicinity of massive black holes or in regions where a large number of stars explode into supernovae in a short space of time and subsequently form many new stars at the same time.
 However, this is exactly the opposite of what we understand by a habitable zone.

 Uwe Blass